-The best french toast with warm undertones of vanilla, cinnamon and a hint of nutmeg, fluffy, browned and toasted with soft creamy custard-like insides.
-Perfect for breakfast or brunch.
-Simple, always fluffy and never eggy or soggy.
-This is the technique I use to get foolproof and perfect delicious french toast every time.
+The best french toast recipe with warm undertones of vanilla, cinnamon and a hint of nutmeg, fluffy, browned and toasted with soft creamy custard-like insides.
+This simple recipe is perfect for breakfast, brunch or dessert.
+My easy homemade french toast is always fluffy and never eggy or soggy.
+This is the technique that I use to get foolproof golden and tasty toasted french toast every time.

 I use regular sandwich bread (not stale) from the supermarket aisle for this recipe.
-You can use brioche or challah, or even Texas toast if you like, but you may need to add more batter for thicker slices of bread.
+You can use brioche or challah, or even Texas toast if you like, but you may need to add more batter for brioche french toast or any type of thicker bread.
 I sometimes use white bread and sometimes I use wheat bread.
 Feel free to use your choice of white or wheat bread.
 To be honest, I love wheat bread because I think it’s more flavorful than white bread.

 It’s best to use a full-fat milk.
 If you want a richer more luxurious custard mixture, you can add a bit of heavy whipping cream or half and half.
 No skim milk allowed.
 This french toast recipe is clearly not diet food.

-Everyone has had their share of eggy tasting french toast at one point or maybe even several points in their lives.
-In my younger days, my french toast was always too eggy tasting or soggy.
+Everyone has had their share of eggy french toast at one point or maybe even several points in their lives.
+Mine used to be egg ALL THE TIME!
 No Bueno.
-The eggy taste in french toast comes from egg whites.
+But with a bit of research I found out that the egg taste comes from the egg white.
 If you eliminate the egg white and only use egg yolks, you will never have eggy tasting eggs again.
-Egg yolks only will also make your batter richer too.
+Egg yolks will also make your batter richer in flavor too.

-Yes, adding flour to french toast batter may sound weird but it works amazingly.
+French toast recipes with flour works so well!
 I got that tip from Pinterest.
 Adding flour to the french toast batter will do a couple things.
-First, it makes the bread so nice and fluffy.
+First, it makes the french toast nice and fluffy.
 Secondly, it helps to achieve a nice soft-crisp and toasted bread.
-So Delicious!
+So delicious!

 What type of pan to use for french toast: